-Personal Computer Use Rooms: Ask at the Circulation Desk for rooms designated for use by those who wish to bring and operate a personal computer in conjunction with using library material which cannot be checked out.
+Personal Computer Use: Ask at the Circulation Desk for rooms designated for use by those who wish to bring and operate a personal computer in conjunction with using library material which cannot be checked out.
 The Library cannot assume responsibility for personal items left unattended, including those in locked rooms.
+The Library has a computer and printer in the AV Center available to students on a first-come, first-served basis.
+A second computer, without a printer, is available in the Circulation Office alcove.